Can Brain Training Apps Help Your Brain Stay Young?

-The Great Debate on Brain Applications
+The Great Debate on Brain Training Apps

 A large amount of research has gone into the invention and design of brain training applications.
 There are many on the market, from apps that provide short cognitive exercises, to memory games and applications that help you learn a new language.

 Various studies have found that while brain training apps can’t actually improve your IQ, they might not be such a bad thing for maintaining brain function and preventing aging in the brain.

 Puzzles, learning new things and brain exercises can keep the brain from developing disease (such as Alzheimer’s), however studies that concentrate solely on brain applications hint that there are other variables at play behind the success each individual has.